Lacewings, Antlions, Snakeflies, Dobsonflies & Alderflies (Order: Neuroptera)

 Some lacewings disguise their eggs by placing them on top of a slender stalk secreted by the female's reproductive system.
 Biologists initially thought these eggs were fruiting bodies of a fungus called Ascophora ovalis.
 But in 1737 Rene Reaumur, a French scientist, discovered that they were in fact lacewing eggs.

 Lacewing larvae are usually found in vegetation where they typically feed on aphids, mites, and scale insects.
-Some species are reared and sold commercially to gardeners as biocontrol agents.
+Some species are reared and sold commercially to gardeners as biological control agents.
 Some lacewing larvae camouflage themselves by attaching the dead bodies of their prey, or bits of bark or moss, to spines on their back.

-Antlions (Myrmeliontidae)
+Antlions (Myrmeleontidae)

 Adult antlions look a little like dragonflies but their wing pattern is different, they have longer, clubbed antennae and they are feeble fliers.